DoubleZero (2Z)

 20(unnamed — 100% comm.)3.7M0.88%Amsterdam, NLAgave Harmonic

 Source: Firedancer 20-day validator report (ending Mar 5, 2026).
 Bold names indicate validators likely already connected to DZ based on public disclosures.
 100% commission validators are typically exchange or institutional custodial operations.
-Each 1% of stake coverage ≈ $74K/year revenue at current SOL price.
+Revenue per coverage point is transitioning from the historical 5% fee model to Edge subscriptions.

 Growth Math: The Path to 55% Coverage DoubleZero currently covers ~47.2% of stake.
 Reaching the 55% base case target requires capturing an additional ~32M SOL of stake (~7.8% of network).
 Looking at the top 20 validators above, the unnamed 100% commission validators (ranks 12-20) collectively hold ~33M SOL — converting just these exchange/institutional validators alone would hit the target.
 Many sit in Frankfurt and Amsterdam where DZ fiber is already deployed.